VergeGroup/swift-verge/README.md

 > **Derived** is inspired by [redux/reselect](https://github.com/reduxjs/reselect).

 Derived's functions are:
 -  Computes the derived data from the state tree
 -  Emit the updated data with updating Store
 -  Supports subscribe the data
 -  Supports Memoization
+-  Compatible with SwiftUI's observableObject and `UseState`

 ## Overview